 There is no dispute amongst the followers of the Ahlul-bait (peace be upon them) that the Prophets and the Imams are sinless, in such a way that they do not commit what opposes the religion.
 Our scholars have explained in their books of beliefs the evidences to prove this concept.
 There is no doubt that the Prophet and the Imam are appointed by Almighty Allah.
 He has ordered people to follow them.
 So, if it is possible for them to commit sins, they might order people to do so as well and people have to follow them.
 So their orders would not be trusted to be from Almighty Allah, and He will not order us to follow somebody who can misguide us.
 Similarly, they are to be taken by their followers as role models.
 If they were to commit sins, others will be encouraged to do the same.

 I want to know what is the authenticity status of the advice of Imam Ali (peace be upon him) mentioned in Letter 31 in Nahjul Balagha?
-Some people say that some part of the letter is from an unauthentic chain of narrators?
-Others say that the whole letter is unauthentic.
+Some say that it is partially or completely unauthentic.
 What are your views regarding this?

 The said letter is not different from the rest of the letters found in Nahjul Balagha.
 The doubt about the authenticity of the letter may come from the fact that this letter includes advises directed to Imam Hassan (peace be upon him) which raises the question about the need of the young Imam to such directions although he is infallible.

-Some people are calling Imam Ali (Peace be upon him) as their creator and sustainer.
-What do you thing about this?
+Some people are calling Imam Ali (peace be upon him) as their creator and sustainer.
+What do you think about this?

 Why do we say “Ya Ali Madad”?
 Is it proven by Islamic teachings?

-This phrase refers to seeking intercession to Almighty Allah by Imam Ali (peace be upon him).
-Intercession is one of the Islamic concepts that verses from the holy Book and narrations of the Prophet and the Imams of the Ahlulbait (peace be upon them all) indicate.
+This phrase refers to seeking intercession of Imam Ali (peace be upon him) to Almighty Allah.
+Intercession is one of the Islamic concepts founded upon verses of the Holy Book and narrations of the Prophet and the Imams (peace be upon them all).

 If a believer prefers to seek help and assistance from Almighty Allah by saying Ya Allah Madad instead of Ya Ali Madad, is it correct to say that he has expressed enmity to the 14 Infallibles in general and to Imam Ali (peace be upon him) in particular and he is no more a Shia?

-There is nothing wrong with seeking the mercy directly from Almighty Allah and seeking the intercession of Imam Ali (peace be upon him), since the matter entirely is in the hand of Allah.
-Seeking the intercession of Imam Ali means asking Almighty Allah by the intercession of Imam Ali, so the chances of one's wishes being answered is greater than directly asking Almighty Allah.
+There is nothing wrong with seeking the mercy directly from Almighty Allah, nor with seeking the intercession of Imam Ali (peace be upon him), since the matter entirely is in hand of Allah.
+Seeking the intercession of Imam Ali means asking Almighty Allah by the intercession of Imam Ali, so the chances of one’s wishes being answered is greater than directly asking Almighty Allah.